tzutongkao/Kao_Lab/README.md

 This is the website of our research group.

-This website was originally adapted from the Milan Allan Lab website, and is powered by Jekyll and Bootstrap.
+This website was based on the Milan Allan website template, and is powered by Jekyll and Bootstrap.